 Oregon Humanities is committed to bringing people together across difference.
-Each year, we offer hundreds of public conversations and programs across the state and offer tens of thousands of dollars in grants to organizations that, like us, believe in the power of people in rooms listening, learning, and struggling together.
-We publish several dozen essays, photographs, films, and audio recordings, in our magazine and on our website, that explore the thoughts, perspectives, and experiences of Oregonians, especially those who have been ignored, generalized, or oppressed.
+Each year, Oregon Humanities offers hundreds of public conversations and programs across the state, trains and supports dozens of discussion leaders, and awards tens of thousands of dollars in grants to organizations that, like us, believe in the power of people in rooms listening, learning, and struggling together.
+In our magazine and on our website, we publish essays, photographs, films, and audio recordings that explore the thoughts, perspectives, and experiences of Oregonians, especially those who have been ignored, generalized, or oppressed.

 Oregon Humanities connects Oregonians to ideas that change lives and transform communities.

 An Oregon that invites diverse perspectives, explores challenging questions, and strives for just communities.